Expert Commentary

 • Eliminating exemptions to school vaccine requirements, except for students with medical conditions that prevent them from receiving vaccines.

 • Reducing the number of kids admitted to school before they have received all doses of all required vaccines.
-Many schools allow students to enroll on “provisional” or “conditional” basis while they catch up on their shots.
+Many schools allow students to enroll on a “provisional” or “conditional” basis while they catch up on their shots.

 Vaccine exemptions

 Psychology scholar Dolores Albarracín says schools send families mixed messages about the importance of childhood vaccinations when they allow a lot of kids to skip immunizations.
 In Idaho, for instance, families can request vaccine exemptions for any reason.
-Schools there gave 12.1% of kindergartners statewide exemptions in 2022-23, more than in any other state, CDC data show.
+Schools there gave exemptions to 12.1% of kindergartners statewide in 2022-23, more than in any other state, CDC data show.
 In Oregon and Utah, the rate exceeded 8%.

 Nationwide, 3% of kindergarteners — about 115,000 kids — obtained exemptions from state-required vaccinations in 2022-23.
 That’s up from 2.6% the prior year.